 There is plenty to see along the way, like Furman’s beautiful campus, a train car, and a neat grocery store cum cafe.

-For more about the Swamp Rabbit Trail, including rentals, detailed trail description, and best restaurants in Travelers Rest, check out BIKING THE SWAMP RABBIT TRAIL.
+For more about the Swamp Rabbit Trail, including rentals, detailed trail description, and best restaurants in Travelers Rest, check out our Guide To Biking The Swamp Rabbit Trail.

 If You Want To Bike But Not All The Way To Travelers Rest